ylshaooo/keras-zero-shot-detection/README.md

 7. For data and results analysis, you are recommended to run our scripts in the anaylsis directory as we provide.

+8. Better semantic description can improve the results, like attributes.